bernardoadc/cqr-env/readme.md

 // { host: 'example.com', port: 1234})
 ```

+### Encrypt env files

+1. Add `*.exposed` to .gitignore to prevent any decrypted/unsafe files to be committed.
+2. Create a file with desired name and extension + `.exposed`.
+Fill sensible information.
+3. Set password key in environment variable.
+E.g.: `setx proj_key 1234` or `export proj_key=1234`
+4. Encrypt file(s) using `cqr-me e "gloob" "key_name"`

 ## Options

 **name** _(bool/string)_: don't use filename as root.
 Instead, destruct keys into parent (`false`) or give it a name (`string`).